red-hat-data-services/NeMo-Guardrails/docs/about/overview.md

 ---
 title: Overview
-description: Learn about the NeMo Guardrails toolkit and its capabilities.
+description: Learn about the NeMo Guardrails Library and its capabilities.
 ---

 <!--